-9. A licensed person should exchange (ie, post and collect) IM10 on a gross basis with a covered entity which is a counterparty to noncentrally cleared OTC derivative transactions in a one-year period according to the following implementation schedule:
+9. A licensed person should exchange (ie, post and collect) IM10 on a gross basis with a covered entity which is a counterparty to non-

 9 For the avoidance of doubt, this seeks to cover the asset manager, but not the funds managed by the manager.

-10 IM means the collateral that protects the parties to non-centrally cleared OTC derivatives from the potential future exposure that could arise from future changes in the mark-to-market value of the derivatives during the time it takes to close out and replace the position in the event of a counterparty default.
+10IM means the collateral that protects the parties to non-centrally cleared OTC derivatives from the potential future exposure that could arise from future changes in the mark-to-market value of the derivatives during the time it takes to close out and replace the position in the event of a counterparty default.
 The amount of IM reflects the size of the potential future exposure.